-Classes will all be face-to-face, although Moodle, the online learning management system, will also be used extensively.
-Classes take place at specific times for a total of 6 hours per week.
+Classes will all be conducted by Zoom and through Moodle, the online learning management system.
+Zoom classes take place at specific times for a total of 6 hours per week.

 Each class will consist of a combination of lecture, discussion, group work, and individual activities.
 Students will be expected to read literature outside of class time and come in ready to interact with and make meaning of the readings.